datamattsson/rigc/README.md

 You can support this project by visiting [linktr.ee/dri374](https://linktr.ee/dri374) and get some schwag from the shop or donate through Patreon or PayPal.

-RigC Copyright 2024 Michael Mattsson `scene_execute_command.py` Copyright 2022 Joe Samela
+Copyright 2024 Michael Mattsson.
+Derived work of [josephsamela/obs-scene-execute-command-scripts](https://github.com/josephsamela/obs-scene-execute-command-script/).
+Copyright 2022 Joe Samela.